-The SY 2024 projection also assumes growth in expense-based aids under current law.
+The SY 2025 and outyear projections assume growth in expense-based aids under current law.
 Such expense-based aid growth is dependent on increases in district expenses (e.g., transportation, BOCES services, school construction) and changes in districts' income and property wealth per pupil relative to the statewide averages.
 Growth in expense-based aids can be volatile and difficult to project with a high level of certainty.
 Estimated levels of expense-based aids are adjusted at each database update, with SED releasing revised data based on updated school district claims.